 Size may sometimes apply to several makes and models.
 If you are not sure, check on the internet or look it up in the car's manual.
 Alternatively, you can find it marked on the current battery.

-- What is the weather and climate condition in the place where you live or drive mostly?
+What is the weather and climate condition in the place where you live or drive most of the time?

 Batteries are designed to endure different heat conditions.
 For instance, those designed for cold conditions have higher cold-cranking amps.